harrisonlab/phytophthora/assembly/pacbio_assembly.md

 ```

 ```
-  P.cactorum - 404
+P.cactorum - 414_v2
 The number of ORF RxLRs overlapping Augustus RxLRs:
-  129
+159
 The number of Augustus RxLRs overlapping ORF RxLRs:
-  129
+159
 The number of RxLRs unique to ORF models:
-  58
-  The number of RxLRs unique to Augustus models:
-  20
-  The total number of putative RxLRs are:
-  207
-  P.cactorum - 414
-  The number of ORF RxLRs overlapping Augustus RxLRs:
-  153
-  The number of Augustus RxLRs overlapping ORF RxLRs:
-  153
-  The number of RxLRs unique to ORF models:
-  62
-  The number of RxLRs unique to Augustus models:
-  20
-  The total number of putative RxLRs are:
-  235
-  P.cactorum - 415
-  The number of ORF RxLRs overlapping Augustus RxLRs:
-  134
-  The number of Augustus RxLRs overlapping ORF RxLRs:
-  134
-  The number of RxLRs unique to ORF models:
-  52
-  The number of RxLRs unique to Augustus models:
-  25
-  The total number of putative RxLRs are:
-  211
-  P.cactorum - 416
-  The number of ORF RxLRs overlapping Augustus RxLRs:
-  130
-  The number of Augustus RxLRs overlapping ORF RxLRs:
-  130
-  The number of RxLRs unique to ORF models:
 55
 The number of RxLRs unique to Augustus models:
-  25
+22
 The total number of putative RxLRs are:
-  210
+236
+The number of sequences extracted is
+236
 ```
--->

 ### H) From ORF gene models - Hmm evidence of CRN effectors